-TCATNashville is approved to provide training to students who have been determined eligible for the following benefit programs: Veterans Administration programs, Vocational Rehabilitation, the Workforce Investment Act (WIA) program, and others.
+Tennessee College of Applied Technology Nashville is approved to provide training to students who have been determined eligible for the following benefit programs: Veterans Administration programs, Vocational Rehabilitation, the Workforce Investment Act (WIA) program, and others.

 Eligibility determination must be established by agencies outside The College.
 Eligible students are normally referred to The College by the appropriate program agency.